7 Best Day Hiking Boots in 2024

 Weighing just 12.0 oz (339g), it's 33.3% lighter than the average.
 Adding to its airiness is the midsole that flows freely to our strides.
 Our bend test confirms it's 25.6% more adaptive than average.
 This high level of flexibility ensures comfort during long hikes.

-The ride gives a barefoot feel due to its low and leveled stack.
+The ride gives a barefoot feel due to its low and levelled stack.
 This gave us a lot of surface feedback, allowing us to adapt to uneven terrains.
 Despite its low 2.6 mm drop, we felt we had ample underfoot cushioning.
 On top of that, the platform feels soft with some bounce to make the ride more enjoyable.

 While the shoe excels in comfort and agility, its high flexibility may pose challenges on technical terrain, leading to a lack of sure-footedness.
 We recommend hikers requiring additional stability, especially on rocky terrains, to explore more supportive options.